itamarkarlik/soc-analyst-splunk-lab/projects/dns-log-analysis/investigation-notes.md

 # Field Extraction Validation

+## DNS Log Structure Review

+During the initial review of the raw DNS events, the log structure was manually analyzed in order to understand the position of important network fields within the dataset.

+Based on the event structure, the following fields were identified:
+- Source IP
+- Source Port
+- Destination IP
+- Destination Port
+- Protocol

+The review also showed that most DNS traffic was sent over destination port 53 using UDP.

 ## Initial Extraction

 An initial field extraction was created using the Splunk UI to identify the DNS `query` field.